WilsonOh/CPP_HTTP_Client/README.md

 HttpClient client{"https://jsonplaceholder.typicode.com"};
 client.get("/todos/1");
 ```
-It is designed this way so that the same TCP connection can be used for multiple requests to the same domain.
+It is designed this way so that each client is bound to a single TCP connection which can be re-used for multiple requests to the same domain.

 ## Installation